psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 Whenfo thei wend farre or neare.
 Or over the ftraunge ryvere j

-" In the feudal castles, where many persons of both sexes were assembled, and who did not know how to spend the time, it is natural to suppose that different parties were formed, and different schemes of amusement invented.
+"In the feudal castles, where many persons of both sexes were assembled, and who did not know how to spend the time, it is natural to suppose that different parties were formed, and different schemes of amusement invented.
 One of these, was to mount to the top of one of the highest towers in the castle.

  f The Apulians,